 Biomedical engineers increasingly function in a global marketplace, addressing issues of human health around the world and capitalizing on international biomedical engineering expertise and resources.
 Your vision for your own international career may range from working for a large multinational corporation to volunteering your biomedical skills in impoverished regions of the world.
 Whatever your vision, there are several things you can do to best position yourself for success.
 First and foremost, strive to excel in your core engineering studies.
 Solid engineering skills are essential to effective work in the international arena.
-In addition, take advantage of as many of these Vanderbilt resources as you can:
+In addition, take advantage of study abroad opportunities!

-If you are interested in studying abroad as a BME, please follow the following instructions:
+If you are interested in studying abroad as a BME, please follow these steps:

-- Learn more about study abroad through VU and research different study abroad programs!
-Great resources for this step in the process include the VUSE Study Abroad page and the Global Education Office (GEO).
+1. Learn more about study abroad through VU and research different study abroad programs!

-- Plan your 8-semester curriculum using the applicable BME 4 Year Curriculum Spreadsheet: 4 Year Curriculum Spreadsheet: Graduating Class of 2018, 2019, 2020, 2021 or 4 Year Curriculum Spreadsheet: Graduating Class of 2022 Onward.
-(This will be required later on when you are filing for advisor and DUS approval!)
+Use the applicable BME 4 Year Curriculum Spreadsheet: 4 Year Curriculum Spreadsheet.
+This will be required later on when you are filing for advisor and DUS approval.

-- Follow up with your advisor, who will receive your completed web form application upon submission, and, if needed, set up an appointment to discuss any concerns.
-Your advisor will need to submit approval to the Director Undergraduate Studies (DUS) in BME via another web form that they will receive with your approval form information.
+They will receive your completed web form application upon submission.
+If needed, set up an appointment to discuss any concerns.
+Your advisor will need to submit approval to the Director Undergraduate Studies (DUS) in BME, Dr. Amanda Lowery, via another web form that they will receive with your approval form information.

 7. If for any reason, you decide to change what courses you are taking abroad, you must resubmit for academic advisor and DUS approval through this course change form.